afridali123/Smart-Assistant-for-industrial-operations-using-ML/README.md

 To prove the concept, I'm going to show voice controlled operations of industrial LED's, same concept concept will be works for voice control of movements,sensors and any other.
 The entire ML algorithm will run on powerful embedded edge device called Rasberry pi 4; Its challenging to inference ML algorithms on edge devices that makes entire solution at very low cost to everyone.

-### Hardware and Software Components
+## Hardware and Software Components

-Hardware Used :
+### Hardware Used :
 1.Rasberry pi 4
+2.LED's (5V)
+3.USB Mic or Headset
+4.Connecting wires
+5.Puckjs